 The ICCAT Atlantic-wide Research Programme for Bluefin Tuna (GBYP) was officially adopted by the SCRS and the ICCAT Commission in 2008, and it started officially at the end of 2009, with the objectives of improving a) basic data collection, including fishery independent data; b) understanding of key biological and ecological processes and c) assessment models and provision of scientific advice on stock status.
-It was initially envisaged as a 6 year programme, but in 2014 the Commission, acknowledging the importance of the programme for bluefin tuna management, endorsed the GBYP Steering Committee and the SCRS recommendations (documents SCRS/2014/194 and SCI-05/2014) for extending the GBYP activities up to 2021.
+It was initially envisaged as a 6 year programme, but in 2014 the Commission, acknowledging the importance of the programme for bluefin tuna management, endorsed the GBYP Steering Committee (2015) and the SCRS recommendations (Report of Special Research Programmes - GBYP contained in the Report for Biennial Period 2014-15, Part I (2014) - Vol. 2) for extending the GBYP activities up to 2021.
 Consequently, the donors have maintained their budgetary support (EU 80%, other donors 20%) since then, allowing the continuity of the programme.
 The general information about GBYP activities and its results, as well on budgetary and other administrative issues of the GBYP programme, from the very beginning of the programme till today, are available on the GBYP webpage.
 All the relevant documents related to the programme development, including final reports of every activity and derived scientific papers, Annual Reports to the SCRS and European Union, GBYP workshops or Steering Committee meetings reports, are also readily available on the GBYP webpage.

 The seventh phase of the GBYP officially started on 21 February 2017 following the signature of the Grant agreement for the co-financing of the GBYP Phase 7 (SI2.752957) by the European Commission and ended on 20 February 2018.
-The activities carried out during the first six months of Phase 7 and their preliminary results were presented to the SCRS and the Commission in 2017 (SCRS/2017/139) and approved.
+The activities carried out during the first six months of Phase 7 and their preliminary results were presented to the SCRS and the Commission in 2017 (Di Natale et al. 2017b) and approved.
 The eighth phase of the GBYP officially started on 21 February 2018, following the signature of the Grant agreement for co-financing of the Phase 8 (SI2.777629) by the European Commission and will end on 20 February 2019.